fletchjp/CANCMDDC2/README.md

 The problem which I had in restarting this work is that I already had a lot of versions of the code which I have worked with and shared.
 At that time I was not using GitHub and so the various versions which were shared were not coordinated.
 Various problems arose and modified versions were also shared.

+I have gathered here a number of the versions which already existed.
+There are also options which I still want to add.
+These are in various branches which may change from time to time

-There have been several stages where problems have been located and there are also options which I still want to add.
-My current aim is to have a main branch which is designed to be usable for others, with other branches which incorporate new options.
+It is the main branch which is designed to be usable for others, with other branches which incorporate new options.
+The main branch code will include options for different hardware and I have started to develop documentation for it.

 One thing to bear in mind is that at the beginning of 2020 I was attempting to make the code as flexible as possible to allow for different hardware options.
 I was unable to test anything other than my own hardware before the lockdown in March 2020 made meetings impossible.